Veticus/mtlive_dataex/README.md

 python get_busdata.py
 ```

-CLA will be implemented at a later stage.
+Argparese, will be implemented at a later stage.

 ## Usage of the functions